p14/personal-website/README.md

-## Personal Website
+# Personal Website

-This is my personal website built with TypeScript, React, and Material UI.
-This was built to make future additions easier and to give a brief overview / hub to who I am as a developer.
-Sections for personal projects and content will be added in the future.
+This website is made with basic web tools to provide others more information about myself, projects I wish to showcase, and direction on how to get in contact with me.
+Feel free to use this code as a template for your developer portfolio as well.
+Happy coding! 😊💻